holochain/docs-pages/src/pages/concepts/7_validation.md

 ::: coreconcepts-storysequence
 1. ![](/assets/img/concepts/7.2-commit.png)
 Alice calls the `publish_word` zome function with the string `"eggplant"`.
 The function commits that word to her source chain.
-The conductor ‘stages’ the commit in the function’s scratch space and returns the creation action’s record hash to the `publish_word` function.
+The conductor 'stages' the commit in the function's scratch space and returns the creation action's record hash to the `publish_word` function.
 The function continues executing and passes a return value back to the conductor, which holds onto it for now.

 2. ![](/assets/img/concepts/7.3-validate.png)
-After the function has finished, Alice’s conductor takes this record and calls the DNA’s validation function for the `word` entry type.
+After the function has finished, Alice's conductor takes this record and calls the DNA's validation function for the `word` entry type.

 3. ![](/assets/img/concepts/7.4-validation-success.png)
 The validation function sees only one word, so it returns `Valid`.

 4. ![](/assets/img/concepts/7.5-persist-and-publish.png)
-Her conductor commits the entry to her source chain, clears out the scratch space, and passes the `publish_word` function’s return value back to the client.
+Her conductor commits the entry to her source chain, clears out the scratch space, and passes the `publish_word` function's return value back to the client.
 The new record is then published to the DHT.
 :::

 #### Invalid entry